r-c-c/medium-voicebot/README.md

 <br>• mtranslate (translator)
 <br>• gtts (text to speech)
 <br>• speech_recognition (speech to text)
-<br>• bytes like objects for autoplaying audion on web
+<br>• bytes like objects for autoplaying audio on web

 I use google API based libraries for speech recognition (speech to text), text to speech, and language translation.